Lisbon Travel Guide

 There are direct flights to Lisbon from many major European cities, such as London, Frankfurt, or Amsterdam.

-There are also direct flights from Canada and the USA, including with the Portuguese airline TAP.
+There are also direct flights from Canada and the USA.

 We usually use the Skyscanner portal to search for our flights.
 With just a few clicks, you can compare the prices of all airlines and find the best fare.
 It’s much easier than checking all the different airlines’ connections directly.